rdrr1990/datascience101/automating/mohanty_survey_guide.md

 save(session, file = paste0("session", format(Sys.time(), "%m%d%Y"), ".Rdata"))
 ```

 The last bit of code is not necessary but is a convenient way to store which versions of which libraries were actually used.
 If something works now but not in the future `install_version` (found in `library(devtools)`) can be used to install the older version of particular packages.

+That\'s it.
+Of course, in practice you might write some code on the first survey that doesn\'t work for all of them.
+Pew, for example, seems to have formatted the survey date differently in the last two surveys which made me change the way displayed which survey we are looking at.
+But if the data are formatted consistently, a one time investment in modifying your `Rmd` and creating an extra `R` file can save massive amounts of time lost to error prone copying and pasting.